JING Halal Hotpot at KINEX Mall launches Mother’s Day Peranakan collaboration with Auntie Veron

 Mother’s Day Peranakan collaboration with Auntie Veron

 This May, JING is launching a special Mother’s Day collaboration with “Auntie Veron”, a home cook and mother figure whose recipes will appear as a limited-time menu running throughout the month.
-Expect Peranakan-inspired dishes such as Pong Tau Hu soup, Kueh Pai Tee and prawns in pineapple curry – nostalgic, home-style flavours brought into the restaurant setting.
+Expect Peranakan-inspired dishes such as Pong Tau Hu soup, Jiu Hu Char and prawns in pineapple curry – nostalgic, home-style flavours brought into the restaurant setting.

-JING Mother's Day Peranakan collaboration Auntie Veron May 2026
+Auntie Veron in purple Peranakan kebaya at JING for the Mother's Day Peranakan collaboration in Singapore May 2026

 For the founders, the collaboration is less about novelty and more about storytelling.
 Singapore’s Muslim millennials aged 25 to 40 make up roughly 24 per cent of the local Singaporean Muslim population and are widely credited with driving the recent expansion of the local halal dining scene.
 JING’s response has been to lean into Southeast Asian flavours and home-cook collaborations rather than reinvent hotpot for novelty’s sake.